madrury/the-rising-sea/the-rising-sea.md

 - Algebraic Geometry: Grothendieck
 - Physics: Paul Dirac
 - Computer Science: Alonzo Church
-- Programming Lanuguages: John McCarthy
+- Programming Languages: John McCarthy

 An anecdote to support the point: Grothendieck's obituary ran in the New York Times, and, eventually, the academic journal Nature.
 His friend David Mumford's first attempt at an obituary was *rejected* by Nature: